26/WAKU2-PAYLOAD

 Design requirements

 Notable, forward secrecy is not provided for at this layer.
-If this property is desired, a more fully featured secure communication protocol can be used on top, such as Status 5/SECURE-TRANSPORT.
+If this property is desired, a more fully featured secure communication protocol can be used on top.

 It also provides some form of unlinkability since: